maurice/yay-machine/docs/articles/vs-xstate.md

 Having multiple ways to do something is nice, but does add add complexity and cost in many ways.

 In general **yay-machine** tries to offer a single way to do something, although there are still obviously multiple ways to write a machine that achieves the same outcomes.

-## Actions

-[**XState**'s actions](https://stately.ai/docs/actions) are used to update the machine's context, do logging, interact with external services, spawn child machines, send events to spawned processes, or parent machines, to the current machine, etc, etc.

-It's a nice abstraction, but the issue is that users don't get a lot of value from the "abstraction" itself.
-To actually do anything, you need to use one of the concrete action-creator functions, which all have unique APIs.
-So users need to review the documentation and learn all of the different built-in actions (and there are quite a lot), to decide which one to use in any given situation.
-It's either a commitment of time to memorize them, or rely on AI, or read the docs fairly often.
-(Code completion and existing code helps of course, if you know the name of the action, that's half the battle.)

-In **yay-machine** we have a dedicated per-transition `data()` callback to update the state-data (akin to [**XState**'s `assign(...)`](https://stately.ai/docs/actions#assign-action)) and for everything else (logging, fetching data, sending events, ...) we have generic side-effect functions, which you can implement however you like.
-Here the user is getting a lot of value from the abstractions, because there is so much less to learn, and much more flexibility in how to use it.

 ## Ecosystem at a glance